Felder Sprenger + Partner, Treuhand und Unternehmensberatung, Liechtenstein Logo

 Dr. Marco Felder and Anna Stark, 2024

-The Liechtenstein tax system was comprehensively reformed in 2011 in order to meet international and European requirements and ensure Liechtenstein's competitiveness.
-It is based on national law and international agreements.
-Taxes for natural persons in Liechtenstein essentially comprise wealth tax, income tax and property gains tax.
-Value added tax and other indirect taxes are also levied.
+Liechtenstein’s tax system was fundamentally reformed in 2011 to meet international and European requirements while safeguarding the country’s competitiveness.
+It rests on national law and international agreements.
+For individuals, the principal taxes are the wealth and income tax and the real estate capital gains tax; value added tax and other indirect levies also apply.

-Taxes for companies in Liechtenstein essentially comprise income tax and real estate gains tax.
-Legal entities such as corporations, establishments, foundations, trust companies and undertakings for collective investment that have their registered office or place of effective management in Liechtenstein are subject to unlimited tax liability on their entire income.
-Legal entities that have neither their registered office nor place of effective management in Liechtenstein are subject to limited tax liability on their domestic income.
-Income tax is calculated at a uniform tax rate (flat rate) of 12.5 % on the taxable net income.
+For entities, the principal taxes are the corporate income tax and the real estate capital gains tax.
+Legal persons—such as companies limited by shares, establishments (Anstalten), foundations, trust enterprises and collective investment undertakings—whose registered office or place of effective management is in Liechtenstein are subject to unlimited tax liability on their worldwide income; those without a domestic seat or effective management are taxed on their Liechtenstein-source income only.
+Corporate income is taxed at a flat rate of 12.5% on taxable net profit.

-Liechtenstein has concluded a large number of double taxation agreements (DTAs) in recent years and continues to expand its network of DTAs.
-Liechtenstein has currently (as of September 2023) signed DTAs with 24 countries, 21 of which are already in force.
-For most DTAs, Liechtenstein follows standard international practice and the OECD Model Tax Convention.
+In recent years Liechtenstein has concluded numerous double taxation agreements (DTAs) and continues to expand its network.
+As of September 2023, Liechtenstein has signed DTAs with 24 countries, 21 of which are in force.
+In most DTAs, Liechtenstein follows international practice and the OECD Model Convention.

 Topics in the publication